koalamadness/CS-2026/may_diary.md

 # Computer Science
 ## 2026/05/12
+Events
+An event is a specific activity in a repository that triggers a workflow run.
+For example, an activity can originate from GitHub when someone creates a pull request, opens an issue, or pushes a commit to a repository.
+You can also trigger a workflow to run on a schedule, by posting to a REST API, or manually.
 Electro
 You can give the workflow file any name you like, but you must use .yml or .yaml as the file name extension.
 YAML is a markup language that's commonly used for configuration files.
 Workflows